 The scheme and authority part of the URI shall not be considered part of the unique identifier of the resource.
 This is due to redirection capabilities and local operations which may result in the variability of the connection portion.
-The remainder of the URI (the service and resource paths) is what uniquely identifies the resource, and this is what is returned in all Redfish payloads.
+The remainder of the URI (the service and resource paths) is what uniquely identifies the resource within a given Redfish service.